 6. Protein in your diet

 In most cases, kidney damage is detected only in the advanced stages and not in the initial period.
-Quite often, kidney damage by the time is detected would have turned into something more serious and might require a dialysis or kidney transplantation!
+Quite often, kidney damage by the time is detected would have turned into something more serious and might require dialysis or kidney transplantation!

 Take care of your health and fitness levels.
 Exercise Regularly, watch your weight and reap the benefits.!